ethereum-optimism/design-docs/protocol/strict-derivation.md

 at most one staging channel, for which it collects frames, that must arrive in order.

 The following will explore the open design space, presenting options, and propose a solution.
-The principle I would apply to answer open design questions is that the new rules should generally choose the design that leads to faster progress of derivation, even if it means deriving empty batches earlier.
+In order to guide decisions on open design questions, we will consider the _principle of fastest derivation_: the new rules should lead to faster derivation progress where possible, even if it means deriving empty batches earlier.
 Spoiler: Option 1 will always be the proposed option.

 ## Out of order frames